Bayurzx/GoogleCloudPracticeProject/VPC_networking/README.md

 ## Introduction
-VPC networking documentation and summary can be found here: https://cloud.google.com/vpc.
-The Qwiklabs covered in this tutorial is called ‘VPC Networking’.
-The instructions have been modified so that they can be completed using the cloud shell terminal only or using the google cloud SDK.
+The official documentatin for VPC networking and summary are available here: https://cloud.google.com/vpc.
 ## Prerequisites
 Use the credentials provided by Qwiklabs as well as the google cloud console or the google cloud SDK.
 ## Install Cloud SDK
-For instructions on how to install the google cloud SDK visit google documentation: https://cloud.google.com/sdk/install.
+The instructions for Google sdk installation can be found here : https://cloud.google.com/sdk/install.
 ## Configure authentication
 ## Qwiklabs User
 Take note of the username provided by Qwiklabs and the user associated with the temporary Qwiklabs email assigned to this project.